tomyummmm/Gen2-UHF-RFID-Reader/README.md

 - Tag decoder : Responsible for frame synchronization, channel estimation, symbol period estimation and detection.
 - Reader : Create/send reader commands.

+## **This script has been modified and only supports Ubuntu 18.04 LTS.
+Ubuntu 20.04 is not supported due to deprecation of Python 2.7, qt4 and GNURadio 3.7.x.
+Ubuntu versions below 18.04 LTS and other linux distros can be supported, but require editing of the build-script to include the pre-requisites, see the original build-gnuradio by Nkargas.**

 ## Installation

-## **This script has been modified and only supports up to Ubuntu 18.04 LTS due to deprecation of Python 2.7, qt4 and GNURadio 3.7.x on Ubuntu 20.04.**

 - Install log4cpp (http://log4cpp.sourceforge.net/)
 - Using build-script will automatically fetch, build and install the following: